-- Students in Kindergarten through Grade 8 may come to school dressed out of uniform on their birthday.
-Daily Appearance guidelines for accessories, hair, makeup, and length and fit of clothing apply. - If a birthday falls on a weekend or while school is on break, the student should choose the day closest to their birthday that school is in session. - If the student's birthday is during summer vacation, they may come dressed out of uniform on their half- birthday.
-Non-uniform attire should be appropriate for a Catholic school environment. - Any questions regarding attire should be directed to the Dean of Students.
+Students in Kindergarten through Grade 8 may come to school dressed out of uniform on their birthday.
+If a birthday falls on a weekend or while school is on break, the student should choose the day closest to their birthday that school is in session.
+If the student's birthday is during summer vacation, they may come dressed out of uniform on their half-birthday.
+Non-uniform attire should be appropriate for a Catholic school environment.